marceljuenemann/angular-drag-and-drop-lists/README.md

 **Note:** Internet Explorer will show the handle element as drag image instead of the `dnd-draggable` element.
 You can work around this by styling the handle element differently when it is being dragged.
 Use the CSS selector `.dndDragging:not(.dndDraggingSource) [dnd-handle]` for that.

 [Demo](http://marceljuenemann.github.io/angular-drag-and-drop-lists/demo/#/types)

+## dndAutoScroll module

+Most browsers don't support scrolling while dragging an element.
+Some of them do, like Chrome, but even then the experience is not great.
+You have to find the sweet spot and the scrolling speed may vary.

+The `dndAutoScroll` adds the proper event handlers to `$document` in order to handle the scrolling for all browsers in a consistent way.
+Simply add it as a dependency to your app and that's all there is to it.
+After that when you drag an element in your page and the mouse gets closer to the edge of the window, the library will automatically scroll accordingly.

+By default, the scrolling speed is 30px every 50ms.

 ## Required CSS styles
 Both the dnd-list and it's children require relative positioning, so that the directive can determine the mouse position relative to the list and thus calculate the correct drop position.